Menu•SiteMap | Doctrine

 THE ASSEMBLY

-"gave him to be head over all things to the assembly, which is his body, the fulness of him who fills all in all", Eph.
-1: 22-23.
+"… gave him to be head over all things to the assembly, which is his body, the fulness of him who fills all in all", Ephesians 1: 22-23.

 "And I saw the holy city, new Jerusalem, coming down out of the heaven from God, prepared as a bride adorned for her husband.
 And I heard a loud voice out of the heaven, saying, Behold, the tabernacle of God is with men, and he shall tabernacle with them, and they shall be his people, and God himself shall be with them, their God", Revelation 21: 2-3.